 User Note: Diagonal brace connections with oversized holes must also satisfy other limit states including bolt bearing and bolt shear for the required strength of the connection as defined in Sections F1, F2, F3 and F4.
-Alternative hole types are permitted if designated in ANSI/AISC 358, or if otherwise determined in a connection prequalification in accordance with Section K1, or if determined in a program of qualification testing in accordance with Section K2 or Section K3.

-(4) All bolts shall be installed as pretensioned high-strength bolts.
+(d) All bolts shall be installed as pretensioned high-strength bolts.
 Faying surfaces shall satisfy the requirements for slip-critical connections in accordance with Specification Section J3.8 with a faying surface with a Class A slip coefficient or higher.

 Exceptions: Connection surfaces are permitted to have coatings with a slip coefficient less than that of a Class A faying surface for the following:

-- (1) End plate moment connections conforming to the requirements of Section E1, or ANSI/AISC 358 - (2) Bolted joints where the load effects due to seismic are transferred either by tension in bolts or by compression bearing but not by shear in bolts
+- (1) End plate moment connections conforming to the requirements of Section E1. or ANSI/AISC 358 - (2) Bolted joints where the seismic load effects are transferred either by tension in bolts or by compression bearing but not by shear in bolts

-Welded joints shall be designed in accordance with Chapter J of the Specification.
+Welded joints shall be designed in accordance with Specification Chapter J.